yquake2/yquake2/doc/040_cvarlist.md

 ## Graphics (GL renderers only)

-* **gl_anisotropic**: Anisotropic filtering.
-Possible values are dependent on the GPU driver, most of them support `1`, `2`, `4`, `8` and `16`.
-Anisotropic filtering gives a huge improvement to texture quality by a negligible performance impact.

-* **gl_msaa_samples**: Full scene anti aliasing samples.
-The number of samples depends on the GPU driver, most drivers support at least `2`, `4` and `8` samples.
-If an invalid value is set, the value is reverted to the highest number of samples supported.
-Especially on OpenGL 3.2 anti aliasing is expensive and can lead to a huge performance hit, so try setting it to a lower value if the framerate is too low.

-* **gl_nolerp_list**: list separate by spaces of textures omitted from bilinear filtering.
-Used by default to exclude the console and HUD fonts.
-Make sure to include the default values when extending the list.

-* **gl_retexturing**: If set to `1` (the default) and a retexturing pack is installed, the high resolution textures are used.

-* **gl_shadows**: Enables rendering of shadows.
-Quake IIs shadows are very simple and are prone to render errors.

 * **gl_zfix**: Sometimes two or even more surfaces overlap and flicker.
   If this cvar is set to `1` the renderer inserts a small gap between